AD-Papers-Material/BART_SystReviewClassifier/README.md

 the user can **rerun exactly the same function**.
 The last reviewed annotation file will be automatically picked up and used for a new CR iteration.
-If the number of records requiring manual review is excessively high (e.g. > 250), the function needs to be called with the `stop_on_unreviewed` argument set to `FALSE` to allow the classification to proceed even in the presence of unreviewed records in the `Rev_prediction_new` column.
+If the number of records requiring manual review is excessively high (e.g. &gt; 250), the function needs to be called with the `stop_on_unreviewed` argument set to `FALSE` to allow the classification to proceed even in the presence of unreviewed records in the `Rev_prediction_new` column.

 If there are no positive results (after manual review) in a CR iteration, the framework records the next iteration as a